tejinderrai/public/README.md

 PowerShellScripts is a folder of my PowerShell scripts.
 CopyMangedDisktoBlobStorage.ps1 - Copies managed disks to storage account containers and folders based on a .CSV input file.
+AzureBlobDownloadPSRESTAPI/PScriptsAzStorage - A script with a module library to download and delete Azure storage blobs with amanged identity authentication (for an Azure virtual machine with a system assigend manage identity and Azure Storage Blob Data Contributor RBAC role assignment.

 DVLAConsoleAPICaller
 This is a sample Console application which makes a request to the DVLA Vehicle Enquiry Service API.
 You will need to request your own API key from the DVLA, link below.